-Christina is a Trainee Patent Attorney passionate about the translation of scientific innovation from concept to creation.
+Christina is a Patent and Trade Mark Attorney passionate about the translation of scientific innovation from concept to creation.

 Christina spent 5 years in biotechnology research and development, first in the United Kingdom at Immunocore, a company pioneering T cell receptor-based immunotherapies, and subsequently in Melbourne at oNKo-innate, developing NK cell-focused biologics and cellular therapies.